 Insurance Requirement for F-1 Students

-City College of San Francisco international students are required to maintain minimum essential health insurance coverage.
+City College of San Francisco F-1 international students are required to maintain minimum essential health insurance coverage.
 The college has mandated that F-1 visa students must fulfill these requirements by enrolling in the coverage chosen by the college for our international students.
-All City College of San Francisco international students who are here on an F-1 visa are therefore required to purchase health insurance through Relation Insurance with Aetna.
-This policy provides excellent medical coverage at a competitive price.
-Once you have enrolled in your health insurance for the term, you will be able to choose your doctor(s) from a large number of health care providers in the San Francisco and Bay Area communities who are part of the Aetna network.
-The student plan is called "Passport to Healthcare Primary PPO".
-This insurance is mandatory for all F-1 international students.
+All City College of San Francisco international students who are here on an F-1 visa are therefore required to purchase health insurance through Academic Health Insurance Services with Anthem Blue Cross.

 How to Enroll